 Mapping between high level mitigations given in Annex B and more detailed examples of security controls

 The following table provides further detail on example security controls for the “Mitigations”.
 The list of security controls in this table is not exhaustive.
 Similarly it may not be necessary to apply all security controls listed.
-The selection will depend on a risk assessment and any legal, contractual, regulatory in a specific Intelligent Transport Systems / Automated Driving environment.
+The selection will depend on a risk assessment and any legal, contractual, regulatory requirements in a specific Intelligent Transport Systems / Automated Driving environment.
 Column 2 provides a link to security themes or topics that may be applicable, which are expanded upon in section 3.
 Column 3 provides examples of specific security controls that may be applicable.